 © kallejipp / photocase.com

-The observed tendencies toward the greater involvement of males in childrearing require a stronger focus on fertility trends among males and couple constellations.
-One research focus in this area is to improve the global data infrastructure on male fertility by contributing methodological advancements to account for the challenge that vital registration records for fathers are often much less complete than records for mothers.
+The observed tendencies toward greater involvement of males in childrearing require a stronger focus on male fertility trends and on couple constellations.
+One research focus in this area thus is to improve the global data infrastructure on male fertility by contributing methodological advancements to account for the challenge that vital registrations records for fathers are often much less complete than records for mothers.

 Throughout the research areas, we place a strong emphasis on population-level trends and micro-macro mechanisms driving these macro developments.
 The enhanced knowledge on fertility trajectories enables us to improve projections of future fertility trends, an area to which we contribute with methodological advancements.